MateusNazareth/Connection-Python_SQL/README.md

 # Connection-Python_SQL
-This repo contais ways of integrate python, SQL and Excel.
+This repo contains some options to integrate python, SQL and Excel.